GaryJones/wordpress-plugin-svn-deploy/README.md

 Deploys a WordPress plugin from a local Git repo to the WordPress Plugin Repostiory (SVN).

 Please note that if your repository contains a folder `/.wordpress-org` it will be used to contain those files that will be transferred to your SVN `/assets` folder.
 These assets are the plugin banner images, icons, and any `readme.txt` related files.
+If you use a diffent name for this folder you will be prompted for that name in the script.

 ## Steps